muonzoo/beancount_muonzoo_plugins/docs/contributing.md

       problems which aren't real bugs, but it means the developer can get to fixing the bug faster.

 ## Contributing changes

 ### Licensing of contributed material

+> Your contribution will be licensed as the rest of the project.

 Keep in mind as you contribute, that code, docs and other material submitted to open source projects are usually considered licensed under the same terms